 For example, we contributed to the Fairer Funding Review - a review of relative needs and resources in March 2018.

-Our social media campaign helped us to increase public awareness of the funding shortfalls we face, and encourage residents to apply pressure to Government for fairer funding.
+Our social media campaign helped us to increase public awareness of the funding shortfalls we face.
+It also helped encourage residents to apply pressure to Government for fairer funding.

-Given Cornwall’s high allocation of EU development funding, we’re pressing Government to honour its commitment that “no area will be worse off as a result of Brexit” in respect of the allocation and delivery of the UK Shared Prosperity Fund.
+Given Cornwall’s high allocation of EU development funding, we’re pressing Government to honour its commitment that “no area will be worse off as a result of Brexit”.
+This is in respect of the allocation and delivery of the UK Shared Prosperity Fund.

-- Our Cornwall Devolution Deal impact assessment 2019 highlights how the deal has resulted in better services for residents, more control over how money is spent, dedicated business support, and an ambitious transport and energy agenda.
+Our Cornwall Devolution Deal impact assessment 2019 highlights how the deal has resulted in:

-- We’ve worked with central Government on the Rural strategy, published by the House of Lords, to ensure fairer policy decisions that take into account rural an peripheral challenges.
+We’ve worked with central Government on the Rural strategy, published by the House of Lords.
+This is to ensure fairer policy decisions that take into account rural an peripheral challenges.